jvjctk/CarND-Path-Planning-Project/README.md

 previous_path_size : size of previous path points

-First initiate distances as a large number and -1, then comparing distaces with this code (distance from egovehicle to other vehicle)
+First initiate distances as a large number and -1, then comparing distances with this code (distance from egovehicle to other vehicle)

 		check_car_s += ((double) prev_size * 0.02 * check_speed);
 		double dist = check_car_s - car_s;